fps697608/AWS-ECS-Workshop/README.md

 	  docker version

-  The output should be like as following:
+  The output is supposed to be like as following:

   ![dockerVersion.png](images/dockerVersion.png)

-* Use *vi* text editor to create and edit a file called **_Dockerfile_**.
+* Use **_vi_** text editor to create and edit a file called **_Dockerfile_**.
 A *Dockerfile* is a manifest that describes the base image to use for the Docker image and what we want installed and running on it.

 	  vi Dockerfile

-* Press **`i`** key to enter insert mode and add the following content:
+* Press **`i`** key to enter insert mode and add the following script.
+The script will be executed while building Docker image and Apache web server will be set up.

       FROM ubuntu:12.04